DanielCiccC/DanielCiccC.github.io/COMP3506/notes/lecture7.md

   - nodes are splayed after being accessed
     - deepest internal node accessed
 - Do not enforce a logarithmic upper bound on height of the tree
-  - worst-case time complexity of search, delete and insert is O(n)
+  - worst-case time complexity of search, delete and insert is $O(n)$

 - Moves a node to the root using rotations
 - Performed after all operations